Bou Inania Madrasa516 Votes Currently Closed

 - By Bus: Bab Mahrouk bus stop

 Love this?
-Explore the entire list of things to do in Fes before you plan your trip.
+Explore the entire list of places to visit in Fes before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Fes and book an accommodation of your choice.